-Meet Miro tables – a new widget that enables you to structure all of your board content in a matter of seconds.
+Miro tables enable you to structure all of your board content in a matter of seconds.

 - create visual tables with widgets and text to organize your board content

-Drag the widget icon from Apps to your toolbar to access Table quickly.
+Drag the widget icon from Apps to your toolbar to access tables quickly.

-To add a table to the board, choose it in the Apps or Toolbar and click the board in the needed place.
+To add a table to the board, choose it in the Apps or toolbar and click the board in the needed place or drag.

 Adding a table to the board